learn-awesome/flashcard/README.md

 # flashcard

 VueJS components to add spaced-repetition based flashcard to any webpage.
+Less than 5KB gzipped, and 15KB unzipped.

 ## Demo: https://codepen.io/eshnil/pen/BaowoEW